From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Results and Analyses

 To summarize, the robustness of the interaction between the ACE2 Receptor and the RBD region of the SARS-CoV2 at higher interaction strength is evident from the network metrics of interface cliques/communities, and the interface clusters.
 More importantly, the conformational diversity depicted by subtle reorganization of the same set of amino acids from the viral protein and the host -ACE2 Receptor is highly impressive.
 The importance of network parameters in rationalizing some of the mutations and the relevance of conformations diversity at network level, will further be dealt with in the Discussion section.

-\subsection{Discussion}
+\section{Discussion}